redox-os/book/src/developer-faq.md

 ### How can I skip building all recipes except a specific recipe?

-- After inserting the `REPO_BINARY=1` environment variable to your `.config` file, go to your Cookbook configuration and add the local variant of the recipe.
+- After inserting the `REPO_BINARY=1` environment variable to your `.config` file, go to your Cookbook configuration and add the source-based variant of the recipe.

 ```sh
 nano config/your-cpu-arch/your-config.toml